US reports 1st case of person-to-person spread of new virus

-NEW YORK (AP) — Health officials Thursday reported the first U.S. case of person-to-person spread of the new virus from China.
+NEW YORK (AP) — For the first time in the U.S., the new virus from China has spread from one person to another, health officials said Thursday.

-The man is married to the Chicago woman who got sick from the virus after she returned from a trip to Wuhan, China, the epicenter of the outbreak.
-There have been cases reported of the infectious virus spreading to others in a household or workplace in China and elsewhere.
+The latest case — the sixth in the country — is the husband of a Chicago woman who got sick from the virus after she returned from the epicenter of an outbreak in China.
+There have been previous cases in China and elsewhere of the virus spreading between people in a household or workplace.

-The new case is the sixth reported in the United States.
-The other five were travelers who developed the illness after returning to the U.S. from China.
+The other five U.S. cases are travelers who developed the respiratory illness after returning to the U.S. from China.
 The latest patient had not been in China.

-Local: New task force aimed at protecting RI from coronavirus » | More: URI suspends study abroad programs with China amid viral outbreak »

-The Chicago woman returned from central China on Jan.
+The Chicago woman came back from the central China city of Wuhan on Jan.
 13, then last week went to a hospital with symptoms and was diagnosed with the viral illness.
 She and her husband, both in their 60s, are hospitalized.
+Neither have been identified.

+The man began feeling sick Tuesday and was put in isolation that day.
+Tests confirming that he was infected came back Wednesday night, Illinois health officials said at a Chicago press conference.

+Local: New task force aimed at protecting RI from coronavirus » | More: URI suspends study abroad programs with China amid viral outbreak »

-Experts have said they expected additional cases, and that at least some limited spread of the disease in the United States was likely.
-Health officials think the new virus spreads mainly from droplets when an infected person coughs or sneezes, similar to how the flu spreads.
+Experts have said they expected additional U.S. cases, and that at least some limited spread of the disease in the country was likely.

-The Centers for Disease Control and Prevention and Illinois health officials said that health workers and people who have been in contact with the latest patient are being monitored for symptoms.

 “We anticipated this,” said Dr. William Schaffner, a Vanderbilt University infectious diseases expert.
 “The kind of contact that you have in a household is very close and very prolonged.
 That’s the kind of circumstance where we would anticipate a virus such as this could be transmitted.”

+The quick detection and isolation of the new patient shows, “The system is working,” said Schaffner, adding that he does not expect the virus to become widespread in the country.

-The virus can cause fever, coughing, wheezing and pneumonia.
-It is a member of the coronavirus family that’s a close cousin to the SARS and MERS viruses that have caused outbreaks in the past.
+The new virus is a member of the coronavirus family that’s a close cousin to the SARS and MERS viruses that have caused outbreaks in the past.
 The new virus has sickened thousands, mostly in China, and killed about 170.

+Older people, and those with other health conditions, are believed to be at greater risk for severe illness from the virus.
+The new patient has a health condition, but health officials did not say what it is.

 An international outbreak caused by the virus first emerged last month in China.
 Doctors there began seeing the new virus in people who got sick after spending time at a wholesale food market in Wuhan.
 Officials said the virus probably initially spread from animals to people, as did SARS and MERS.

-The other U.S. cases are in Arizona, Southern California and Washington state.
+The other U.S. cases are in Arizona, Southern California and Washington state, according to the U.S. Centers for Disease Control and Prevention.

 Latest Coronavirus Headlines